calicoday/tree-sitter-repos/README.md

 As the Tree-sitter project is under active development, the external interface to its runtime changes.
 Any project using the runtime compiled as a shared/dynamic library needs to be able to distiguish different versions of the library and the corresponding header files.
 The same goes for compiled language parsers.
 RepoRunner manages cloning and building the libraries, giving versioned names to all resulting files and directories.
 Versions are taken from a repo's git tags (or 'untagged', if it has no tags yet) and appended to project name.

+The RepoRunner project is at an early stage.
+The Tree-sitter repos are currently quite inconsistent in tagging and in project directory structures (see [Project Notes](#project-notes)).
+Obviously, more normalized repo practices would make things easier but RepoRunner does what it can with the repos as they are (accommodating ever more varied, as I get to it).
+See [To Do](#to-do) for a current list of runtime and lang versions known to work.

 The RepoRunner `list_lang_repos` command will create json file, `lang_repos.json`, containing a list of known language parser repos by web scraping the Tree-sitter [Introduction: Available Parsers](https://tree-sitter.github.io/tree-sitter/#available-parsers) and calling `git -c` or `git ls-remote` to get the most recent version tag for each.
 This file (or another with portions copied from it) can then be passed to the `clone` command with the --json option and exactly what subset of the listed languages to process with the --lang-list option (eg --json='lang_repos.json' --lang-list='bash, rust, make').
 The file `src/ref_lang_repos.json` is the `lang_repos.json` created the last time I called `list_lang_repos`.

 The RepoRunner `clone` command creates and updates a file `repos/cloned_repos.json` with brief info about each repo cloned.
 Any tagged version of a repo will be cloned detached HEAD.
 Any untagged repo will simply clone the full, latest commit -- two different, untagged commits are not distinguished.
-The file `src/ref_cloned_repos.json` is the `cloned_repos.json` created the last time I cloned all current languages and runtime versions 0.20.0, 0.20.6 and 0.20.7, for reference.
+The file `src/ref_cloned_repos.json` is the `cloned_repos.json` created the last time I cloned all core languages, for reference.

 The RepoRunner `make` command uses a single Makefile, based on material in the Makefiles of the main tree-sitter repo and a couple of language parser repos.
 The Makefile cherry-picks the necessary source files from the listed runtime or language repos and builds libraries into a new `made/` directory (some language repos currently have a directory named `build/` containing source material).